Municipalities and Utilities Partnering for Community Resilience

 Learn more about the methodology on the Building Community Resilience report.

-QUEST will hold a webinar to present its report on Building Community Resilience: Key Lessons from Twelve Canadian Communities.
+QUEST held a webinar to present its report on Building Community Resilience: Key Lessons from Twelve Canadian Communities, on Feb.
+20th, 2020.

 About the Presenters: